Lamiaceae: Mint Family — Salvia and other sages

 Notes:

 The leaves of this largish shrub are similar to Black Sage (Salvia mellifera, see below).
 But the pendulous flowers are distinctive, generally pale lavender but sometimes white.
 Note how the four-lobed upper lip is rolled back, and the lower lip more extended.
-Very aromatic, like most sages.
+Very aromatic, like most true sages (genus Salvia).

 Thistle Sage – Salvia carduacea